Battle of Hastings: Aftermath

 The day after the battle, Harold's body was identified, either by his armour or by marks on his body.
-(Note: A 12th-century tradition stated that Harold's face could not be recognised and Edith the Fair, Harold's common-law wife, was brought to the battlefield to identify his body from marks that only she knew.)
+A 12th-century tradition stated that Harold's face could not be recognised, and Edith the Fair, Harold's common-law wife, was brought to the battlefield to identify his body from marks that only she knew.
 His personal standard was presented to William and later sent to the papacy.
 The bodies of the English dead, including some of Harold's brothers and housecarls, were left on the battlefield, although some were later removed by relatives.
 The Norman dead were buried in a large communal grave, which has not been found.
 (Note: It is possible the grave site was located where the abbey now stands.)

 Casualty figures are unknown.
 Losses suffered among Englishmen known to have been at the battle imply a fatality rate of about 50 per cent of combatants, although this may be too high.
 Of the named Normans who fought at Hastings, one in seven is stated to have died, but these were all noblemen, and the death rate among common soldiers was probably higher.
 Although Orderic Vitalis's figures are highly exaggerated, (Note: He states that there were 15,000 casualties out of 60,000 who fought on William's side at the battle.) his ratio of one in four casualties may be accurate.
 Marren speculates that perhaps 2,000 Normans and 4,000 Englishmen were killed at Hastings.
 Reports stated that some of the English dead were still being found on the hillside years later.
 Although scholars long thought that remains would not be recoverable due to the acidic soil, recent finds have changed this view.
 One skeleton that was found in a medieval cemetery, and originally was thought to be associated with the 13th century Battle of Lewes, now is thought to be associated with Hastings instead.
 (Note: This skeleton, numbered 180, sustained six fatal sword cuts to the back of the skull and was one of five skeletons that had suffered violent trauma.
 Analysis continues on the other remains to try to build up a more accurate picture of who the individuals are.)

 One story relates that Gytha, Harold's mother, offered the victorious duke the weight of her son's body in gold for its custody but was refused.
 William ordered that Harold's body be thrown into the sea, but whether that took place is unclear.
 Another story holds that Harold was buried at the top of a cliff.
 Waltham Abbey, which had been founded by Harold, later claimed that his body had been secretly buried there.
 Other legends claimed that Harold did not die at Hastings but escaped and became a hermit at Chester.